thunderbird2009/software_designs/bookstore_design/bookstore_searchranking.md

 While using "residuals" is the perfect way to understand gradient boosting for regression, the technique is far more general.
 For other tasks like classification or the **LambdaMART ranking** we discussed, the loss function is different, and the calculated gradient is a more complex value.
 However, the principle remains exactly the same: **each new tree is trained to predict the negative gradient of the loss function from the current ensemble.**

 ### Listwise Ranking and LambdaMART

-First let us reconcile on the earlier statements.
+The model's output and its training objective function resolve the apparent contradiction between a pointwise-style output and a listwise training goal.

 *   **Statement A:** "The goal of the LTR model is to learn a function that takes all the feature columns as input and predicts the `relevance_label`."
 (This sounds like a **pointwise** regression or classification task).
 *   **Statement B:** "...the goal is to optimize nDCG for a group of documents ranked for a single query."
 (This sounds like a **listwise** ranking task).

 The contradiction is resolved by understanding the difference between the **model's output** and the **model's training objective function**.